joshuaHallee/foxhole-item-api/setup/README.md

 This API setup folder contains item [images](./images), but will not host them through the API and never will.
 You will need to provide a solution for yourself for image hosting.

 ## Add .env File
 Example .env file structure with placeholder values.
-Update as needed.
+Update the mongodb URI with the new database name.

 ```
 PORT=3001